dptools/dpdash/README-PNL.md

 Then, try to view the login page in a web browser.
 Finally, enter the admin credentials and see if they work.
 If they do not, see the [Cookies](#cookies) section.

-**NOTE** If you have setup DPdash in a headless remote server, you should need to set up [reverse proxy](#reverse-proxy) to be able to view the login page in a web browser.
+**NOTE** If you have setup DPdash in a headless remote server, you should need to set up [reverse proxy](#reverse-proxy) in the remote server to be able to view the login page in a local web browser.

 ### Configure